ThorstenDoherr/searchengine/README.md

 ## Version history

 2021.09.22 SearchEngine 20.213
-- the path of basetable can now contain blanks without causing an exception (this error caused the influx of version changes)
+- the path of the BaseTable can now contain blanks without causing an exception (this error caused the influx of version changes)

 2021.09.21 SearchEngine 20.212
 - changed SORTLIMIT back to 100000000 (overflows are not the culprit of reported errors)